Heraldry Symbols & What They Mean

 The ant may also be referred to as an emmet.

-The antelope which is also referred to as an ibex or a springbok has three main symbolic meanings.
+The antelope which is also referred to as an ibex or a springbok has three main symbolic meanings in heraldry.

 It represents someone who is skilful at music and a lover of harmony, someone with a keen mind for politics and the ability to foresee times and opportunities well, and lastly, a person who is unwilling to assail his enemies rashly, who would prefer to stand his ground than risk harming another wrongfully.
 Thus the antelope signifies harmony, polity and peace.